mwmiller/baby_ex/Bushbaby.md

 - A node may choose not to share its HAVE list and merely "push" logs it wishes to "promote."
 - A node may choose to ignore its peer's WANT list and aggressively "hoard" logs it sees announced

-Some of this may be seen as anti-social behavior, but that is for the node operator's discretion, not a protocol level concern.
+Some of this may be seen as anti-social behavior, but that is for the node operator's discretion, not a protocol-level concern.

 Since Bamboo packets may contain any sort of data in any kind of order, peers may well wish to curate which items they choose to persist and propagate.
 No node is under any obligation to store-and-forward any particular data.